ivaltryek/configuration-readme/jenkins-send-status-bitbucket/README.md

     post {
         success {
-           // Pass your Jenkins Username and Password ID in credentialsId where have you stored the Oauth details. bitbucketStatusNotify(buildState: 'SUCCESSFUL', credentialsId: 'oauth-test')
+           // Pass Jenkins Credential ID, the one you stored Oauth details with type of Username and Password bitbucketStatusNotify(buildState: 'SUCCESSFUL', credentialsId: 'oauth-test')
         }
         failure {
-           // Pass your Jenkins Username and Password ID in credentialsId where have you stored the Oauth details. bitbucketStatusNotify(buildState: 'FAILED', credentialsId: 'oauth-test')
+           // Pass Jenkins Credential ID, the one you stored Oauth details with type of Username and Password bitbucketStatusNotify(buildState: 'FAILED', credentialsId: 'oauth-test')
         }
     }